How to Easily Peel Garlic

 Put the whole crushed bulb in one bowl with the other bowl on top.
 Shake vigorously for 10-15 seconds to separate the papery outer layer from the garlic clove.

-Test Kitchen tips: You can also use a firm plastic food storage container with a lid—try any of these.
+Test Kitchen tips: You can also use a firm plastic food storage container with a lid.
 A jar works, too, but the process will take longer.
 This can also be done with just a few garlic cloves rather than the whole bulb, but it will require more shaking to get the peels off.

 Step 3: Separate cloves from the peel.